boltops-tools/terraspace-docs/_docs/cloud/workflows/vcs/adjust.md

     terraspace new git_hook

-Here's an examle with output:
+Here's an example with output:

     $ terraspace new git_hook
           create  .git/hooks/pre-push